pynvme/pynvme/doc/api.rst

 .. code-block:: python

-   Namespace.format(self, data_size, meta_size, ses)
+   Namespace.format(data_size, meta_size, ses)

 change the format of this namespace

 Notice
     Namespace.format() not only sends the admin command, but also updates driver to activate new format immediately.
 Recommend to use this API to do format.
+Close and re-create namespace when lba format is changed.

 **Parameters**